guocheng519/BridgeGPT/README.md

-# bridgegpt
+# BridgeGPT
-This is the repository for BridgeGPT, presented in [ACL'25]SDBench.
+This is the repository for **BridgeGPT**, presented in [ACL'25]SDBench: A Survey-based Domain-specific LLM Benchmarking and Optimization Framework

+TBD.